srtipu5/bKash-Payment-Gateway/README.md

 ## bKash Payment Gateway

-A Library to integrate bKash Payment Gateway on your backend application.
+A Library to integrate bKash Payment Gateway in your application.
 Covered bKash Checkout (URL), With & Without Agreement, Auth & Capture.

 # NPM Install